Award Winner Recognition

 On a personal note, it is very special to be in the College of Engineering.
 My father, an electrical engineer graduate from U. of Michigan, always wanted me to major in Engineering, however I focused on Mathematics and Business.
 I believe he would still be proud of me working for the College of Engineering in helping to foster future engineers, a profession he enjoyed for 37 years.

 I’ve been a staff member withSan Jose State for 16 years!
 I’m happily married to Adrian Arellano and have two amazing boys A.J.
-(7), Ethan (3) and currently waiting for our baby #3!
-In my spare time I like to go out with my family and go explore new sites around the Bay Area and vicinity cities.
+(7), Ethan (3) and we are currently waiting for our baby #3!
+In my spare time I like to go out with my family and explore new sites around the Bay Area and vicinity cities.